-The Society's remuneration policy is to reward Directors through salary or fees according to their skills, expertise, experience and overall contribution, taking into account salary and fee levels in comparable organisations.
+The Policy is to reward Directors through salary or fees according to their skills, expertise, experience and overall contribution, taking into account salary and fee levels in comparable organisations.
 The policy is to set remuneration at levels sufficient to attract and retain Executive and Non-Executive Directors of sufficient calibre and expertise.